Conditioning LLMs to Generate Code-Switched Text: Related Work

 \section{Related Work}

-\paragraph{Perspectives in linguistics.}CS naturally occurs in communities where two or more languages are in contact, making it a subject of great interest to fields like sociolinguistics and psycholinguistics.
-From a social perspective, it can be affected by the attitudes of the speakers towards the languages and the CS phenomenon itself.
-In this respect, it is related and associated with notions of prestige and identity \citep{2025-heredia-actitudes}.
-For example, in bilingual communities where a language is minoritized, CS can be regarded as an intrusion of the majority language \citep{dewaele-attitudes}.
+\paragraph{Perspectives in linguistics.}CS naturally occurs in communities where two or more languages are in contact, making it a subject of interest to fields like sociolinguistics and psycholinguistics.
+From a social perspective, it can be affected by speakers' attitudes towards the languages and the CS phenomenon itself.
+In this respect, it is related to notions of prestige and identity \citep{2025-heredia-actitudes}.
+For example, in bilingual communities where a language is minoritized, CS can be seen as an intrusion of the majority language \citep{dewaele-attitudes}.
 However, for migrant communities, it may be a way to preserve their mother tongue and as an ``emblem of ethnic identity'' \citep{poplack-sometimes}.
-Once again, its importance in different social contexts highlights the need to consider CS in NLP research, as it plays a crucial role in linguistic interactions and, consequently, the development of language technologies. \paragraph{CS in NLP.} The processing and understanding of code-switched text can be crucial in the processing of social media data \citep{bali-etal-2014-borrowing-social-media}, and for speech applications, such as speech recognition or speech synthesis \citep{krishna-2017-synthesis}.
-In fact, non-monolingual speakers have shown preference for chatbots that use CS \citep{10.1145/3392846}.
-Different approaches may include normalization \citep{parikh-solorio-2021-normalization}, machine translation \citep{xu-yvon-2021-traducir} or modeling code-switched text \citep{gonen-goldberg-2019-language-modeling}.
-The survey by \citet{winata-etal-2023-decades} covers trends and advances in NLP for code-switched text, including main fields of interest and future research lines. \citet{dogruoz-etal-2021-survey} explain advances in applications of language technologies for code-switched text from a linguistic and social perspective.
+Its importance in different social contexts highlights the need to consider CS in NLP research, as it plays a crucial role in linguistic interactions and, consequently, the development of language technologies.

-\paragraph{Datasets \& benchmarks for CS.} The majority of code-switched data is obtained from social media, and other popular data sources include recordings and transcriptions \citep{winata-etal-2023-decades}.
-There have been several shared tasks that deal with CS, for the tasks of Language Identification \citep{solorio-etal-2014-first-shared-task,molina-etal-2016-overview-second-shared-task} and Sentiment Analysis \citep{patwa-etal-2020-semeval}.
-Two popular benchmarks have been created to answer the demand for evaluation of CS that covers different language pairs and tasks: LINCE \citep{aguilar-etal-2020-lince}, which covers traditional tasks such as Part Of Speech tagging (POS) or Sentiment Analysis (SA); and GLUECoS \citep{khanuja-etal-2020-gluecos}, which incorporates NLU tasks for the Hindi-English pair.
-As of today, GLUECoS cannot be used without access to the X API.
+\paragraph{Datasets \& benchmarks for CS.} Most code-switched data stems from social media, while other popular data sources include recordings and transcriptions \citep{winata-etal-2023-decades}.
+Shared tasks using such CS data have been organized for the tasks of Language Identification \citep{solorio-etal-2014-first-shared-task,molina-etal-2016-overview-second-shared-task} and Sentiment Analysis \citep{patwa-etal-2020-semeval}.
+Similarly, two benchmarks exist to evaluate model performance on CS text, covering different language pairs and tasks: LINCE \citep{aguilar-etal-2020-lince}, which covers tasks such as Part Of Speech tagging or Sentiment Analysis; and GLUECoS \citep{khanuja-etal-2020-gluecos}, which focuses on NLU tasks for Hindi-English.
+GLUECoS cannot be currently used without access to the X API.